ยท7 min read

-How I built a open-source video synthesis pipeline using LTX-Video and Modal's GPU infrastructure to transform static images into dynamic content for an anonymous client.
+How I built a open-source video synthesis pipeline using LTX-Video and Modal's GPU infrastructure to transform static images into dynamic content for a client.

 Ever tried running a 13-billion parameter AI model on your laptop?
 Unless you enjoy watching your computer melt, you need serious GPU power.
 When a recent client needed to transform video content using cutting-edge AI, I faced exactly this challenge - and Modal's infrastructure made the impossible surprisingly simple.